jaquiel/auth-api/README.md

 # API Authentication

-Backend Web API that provides users authentication.
+Consists in template to develop a Backend Web API that provides users authentication.
 Developed with Node.js.